 Since it's a 2-bay disk-less unit, you'll have to put your own disks into it.
 Speaking of which, you can put as much as 12 TB storage into this unit (6 TB for each drive).
 Also, it's not necessary for you to buy 2 drives at once.
 Start with one drive and expand it to two when/if you feel necessary.

 These disks are accessible from the front side.

 It comes with a 3-year warranty that also covers internal components, like the fans.
 That being said, you can extend it to 24x7 support by purchasing the additional warranty.

 Unlike other NAS units in this roundup that run on Intel Celeron CPU, this one has a quad-core ARM Cortex A15 CPU running at 1.4 GHz frequency, with 2 GB RAM - enough for DLNA streaming and transcoding 1080p videos but not without any glitch.

-In order to operate it for the first time, you just need to connect it with your router, go to www.readycloud.netgear.com and the setup wizard will start to guide you through rest of the process.
+To configure it for the first time, you just need to connect it with your router, go to www.readycloud.netgear.com and the setup wizard will start to guide you through the rest of the process.